hirosystems/stacks.js-starters/README.md

 ## Options

-Running the `npm create stacks` command launches in interactive mode by default.
+Run the `npm create stacks` command to launch interactive mode by default.
 Similar commands exist in other package managers. e.g., `yarn create stacks`

-The [`npm init`](https://docs.npmjs.com/cli/v8/commands/npm-init) and its alias `npm create` can be seen as an alias for `npm exec create-<...>`.
+The [`npm init`](https://docs.npmjs.com/cli/v8/commands/npm-init) and it's alias `npm create` can be seen as an alias for `npm exec create-<...>`.

 ### `--template`

-It's also possible to pass the selected framework as a parameter, if you prefer a non-interactive mode:
+It's also possible to pass the selected framework as a parameter if you prefer a non-interactive mode:

 ```
 npm create --template react